encode/httpcore/docs/proxies.md

 )
 ```

-Note that `ProxyMode.FORWARD` will enable forwarding https requests, so they will be visible for proxy server.
+Note that `ProxyMode.GATEWAY` will enable gateway for https requests, so they will be visible for proxy server.
 It means handling TLS stuffs like certificate validation would on proxy side.

 ## Proxy SSL and HTTP Versions